 - Genetics: A family history of osteoporosis can increase the risk.

-- Medical Conditions: Certain conditions, such as rheumatoid arthritis, thyroid disorders, and celiac disease, can affect bone health.
+- Health Conditions: Certain conditions, such as rheumatoid arthritis, thyroid disorders, and celiac disease, can affect bone health.

-Managing osteoporosis involves a combination of lifestyle changes, medical treatments, and specific therapies to maintain bone health and prevent fractures.
+Managing osteoporosis involves a combination of lifestyle changes, medical treatments, and exercise to maintain bone health and prevent fractures.

 - Diet: Ensure adequate intake of calcium and vitamin D to support bone health.